 Service Lines connect the secondaries to your residence and/or business.

-10 feet + 3 years growth for the first 10 feet off of the utility pole.
+For the first 10 feet off of the utility pole:

 City Light maintains the first 10 feet of these lines off the utility pole.
 From the 10 feet mark to the structure is the property owner's responsibility to maintain.